Sub-project A (SPA): Ice sheet hydrology and groundwater formation

 SP manager: Timo Ruskeeniemi, Geological Survey of Finland.

-The overall target of the SPC is to study: 1) the penetration of glacial melt water into the bedrock;2)groundwater flow; and 3) the chemical composition of water when and if it reaches repository depth.
-Main activities for SPC involve deep bedrock drilling in front of the ice sheet for subsequent downhole surveys and hydrogeological/hydrogeochemical instrumentation, which facilitates multilevel sampling of recharging subglacial meltwaters and monitoring of pressure conditions at least down to a depth of 500-700m.
-The deep drilling requires a detailed understanding of the geology of the area, including fracture frequencies and composition of rock types and hydrogeochemical information (i.e. chemistry of different water end-members).
-Data and understanding of the ice sheet hydrology from SPA and SPB provide essential information for selecting the location of the deep borehole.
+The overall target of the SPC was to study: 1) the penetration of glacial melt water into the bedrock; 2)groundwater flow; and 3) the chemical composition of water when and if it reaches repository depth.
+Main activities for SPC involved deep bedrock drilling in front of the ice sheet for subsequent downhole surveys and hydrogeological/hydrogeochemical instrumentation, which facilitates multilevel sampling of recharging subglacial meltwaters and monitoring of pressure conditions at least down to a depth of 500–700 meter.
+The deep drilling required a detailed understanding of the geology of the area, including fracture frequencies and composition of rock types and hydrogeochemical information (i.e. chemistry of different water end-members).
+Data and understanding of the ice sheet hydrology from SPA and SPB provided essential information for selecting the location of the deep borehole.

-Before selecting a site for the deep drilling, test drilling of two shallow holes (100-300 meters) was carried out in 2009, when two drillholes,~200 and ~350 meters deep were drilled.
-These drill holes provide important information on geology and hydrology as well as information on the permafrost extent.
-The 2009 drilling campaigns provided and opportunity to test the drilling procedures in permafrost conditions and will be followed by an extensive research program, which aims at improving the understanding of talik and permafrost related issues.
-The deep drilling in 2011 will be followed by a research program, which hopefully will provide the necessary data needed to comprehend the fate of melt-waters when the assumed high hydraulic pressures at the ice sheet bed force water into the fracture network.
-Data on water formation and chemistry at the base of the ice sheet from SPB will be important when analyzing the results of SPC.
+Before selecting a site for the deep drilling, test drilling of two shallow holes (100–300 meters) was carried out in 2009, when two drillholes, ~200 and ~350 meters deep were drilled.
+These drill holes provided important information on geology and hydrology as well as information on the permafrost extent.
+The 2009 drilling campaigns provided an opportunity to test the drilling procedures in permafrost conditions and will be followed by an extensive research program, which aims at improving the understanding of talik and permafrost related issues.
+In 2011 a 650 meter deep borehole was drilled in close proximity to the Greenland ice sheet.
+The borehole allows water sampling and continuous monitoring of pressure, temperature and salinity of the water.
+The data gathered from this borehole has provided useful data needed to comprehend the fate of melt-waters when the assumed high hydraulic pressures at the ice sheet bed force water into the fracture network.
+Data on water formation and chemistry at the base of the ice sheet from SPB played an important part when analyzing the results of SPC.